Janortop5/laravel-example-app-deployed-using-ansible---ansible-bash-script-mysql-letsencrypt/README.md

 - Create a specified new user with sudo access and generate ssh keys
 - Create an authorized_keys file in the .ssh directory and echo to file a specified public key
 - disable remote root login, enable 'no password' for sudo users and disable password authentication
-- install ufw and allow 'OpenSSH' and 'WWW Full'
+- install ufw and allow 'OpenSSH' and 'Apache Full'

 ### tasks in setup_mysql.yml
 - install mysql-server and python3-mysqldb